-The Donald A. Strauss Scholarship provides a $10,000 scholarship to sophomores and juniors who will pursue a self-initiated public service project during their senior year.
+The Donald A. Strauss Scholarship provides a $15,000 award, consisting of a $7,000 scholarship and an $8,000 project grant.
+Applicants must be sophomores and juniors who will used to grant to pursue a self-initiated public service project during the year after winning the award.
 The project may be a new undertaking or an extension of an existing project.
-The Strauss Foundation annually awards at least fourteen scholarships to students from fifteen eligible California institutions.
-Each participating institution (including UC Berkeley) can nominate three students for the award.
+The Strauss Foundation annually awards the scholarships to students from twenty-two eligible California institutions, including UC Berkeley.

 The public service project proposal is a major focus of the selection process.
 The project must be realistic in scope, and the foundation prefers projects that are designed to continue after initial implementation.
 Selectors look for candidates who are passionate about their project and who have a demonstrated interest in public service, outstanding leadership potential, effective communication skills, and who “wish to make a difference” in local, regional, or national communities.